 Some authors are good at presenting theories but unable to connect them to practice.
 Other are good at telling stories from the trenches, but without being able to produce an analysis of the situation and propose some solutions.
 On the less examined domain of agile testing, Lisa Crispin and Janet Gregory are, luckily for us, presenting a book that covers both the personal experience of being a tester in agile projects and a conceptual vision of the place of quality assurance in software projects.
 Thus you will find in this book “stories” that comes from past projects and “mind maps” that helps to have a high-level vision of the material of each chapter.

-This book provides a structured approach that will help programmers to identify and remove bugs in code.
+This book “Debug It!” by Paul Butcher provides a structured approach that will help programmers to identify and remove bugs in code.
 It is based on a four steps process: Reproduce, Diagnose, Fix, Reflect.
-For each activity, the author provides practical material on how perform it.
+For each activity, the author provides practical material on how to perform it.